 Finding such a basic theme in a board game is shocking.
 This is due to the proximity to reality.
 As 1 to 4 players battle for Billy Kerr's life - or his memories - that's exactly what happens in real-world hospitals.
 Every day.
 Merciless.
 With an unsatisfactory outcome, which poses physical and emotional challenges for nursing staff and doctors.

 And yet it seems incredibly brave to take on the subject in a playful way.
 In this way everyone can learn how precious humanity is in the face of death - and how stressful everyday work can be for employees in hospitals around the world.
-Maybe it is Holding On: The eventful life of Billy Kerr from Asmodee from this point of view as a prime example of the difficult tightrope walk between ethics and law that goes hand in hand with such situations.
+Maybe it is Holding On: The eventful life of Billy Kerr of Asmodee From this point of view, it can also be seen as a prime example of the difficult balancing act between ethics and law that goes hand in hand with such situations.
 The fear of dying in pain is widespread.
-That a board game can capture this social mood is terrifying and astonishing at the same time.
+The fact that a board game can capture this social mood is both frightening and astonishing.

 The greatest strength of this game is that it is actually not a game at all.
 At least not a classic one.
 Instead of constantly optimizing point values, Holding On: The eventful life of Billy Kerr regularly made important decisions that directly influence the progress of the story.
 If you want to experience every key moment in Billy Kerr's life, you have to be ready to endure loss and suffering - playfully, but always against the background of actual, everyday occurrences.
 This affects you in a special way and you as a player are grateful that you only have to make such decisions at the gaming table.